iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.29/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.onemedical.android 1 reviews"/>
 </p>

+> App will not let me log in from my Android/ Pixel phone.
+It takes me back to log in page without erroring out.
+Please fix this.
+I can sign into website no problem.
+I complained over a month ago.
+Changing my password did not solve it.
+Reloading app did not solve it.<br> :date: __2021-07-03 06:15:05__

+> Not allowing a log on<br> :date: __2021-06-28 20:51:44__

 > Every time I launch the app it redirects me to a website.<br> :date: __2021-06-23 21:12:22__

 > One Medical billed me $500 because I needed to renew my birth control (which I had been taking for two years) because I switched insurance!!!
 It was a 10min Zoom call where all the doctor had to do was to order a prescription renewal.
 Please do not fall for this scam of a service.<br> :date: __2021-06-22 06:17:59__